ryzzaki/ImagineCup2020/README.md

   <p align="center">Our Imagine Cup 2020 project is built on top of NestJS.
 A progressive <a href="http://nodejs.org" target="blank">Node.js</a> framework for building efficient and scalable server-side applications.

-##Unfortunately we didn't finish integration of frontend and backend of our project before the deadline
+## Unfortunately we didn't finish integration of frontend and backend of our project before the deadline
-##as we thought that we will be able to continue working on it until the finals.
+## as we thought that we will be able to continue working on it until the finals.
-##If you select our project we will fix it before that.
-Backend works great already, just the integration part with frontend and testing is missing.

 ## Frontend instructions

+Install the release_version_install_me_on_android.apk file on your android device (placed in the root folder as README.md)

+Or

 Install react native, yarn and launch an android emulator
 ```bash
 $ cd frontend/react-native-app